Pierre Grenier

-Pierre Grenier was a politician Quebec, Canada and a Member of the Legislative Assembly of Quebec (MLA).
+Pierre Grenier was a politician from Quebec, Canada and a Member of the Legislative Assembly of Quebec (MLA).

 Early life

-He was born on June 11, 1837 in Trois-Rivières, Mauricie and was a physician.
+He was born on June 11, 1837, in Trois-Rivières, Mauricie, Lower Canada and was a physician.

 Political career

 He ran as a Conservative candidate in the district of in the provincial district of Champlain in 1890 and won with the backing of local Catholic Bishop Louis-François Richer Laflèche.
 He succeeded Parti National incumbent Ferdinand Trudel.

 Grenier was re-elected in 1892 and 1897.

 He did not run for re-election in 1900.
 He was succeeded by Liberal Pierre-Calixte Neault.

 Death

-He died on December 23, 1903 in Champlain.
+He died on December 23, 1903, in Champlain.